MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/install-report-server.md

 #### Power BI Premium / Fabric Capacity

-If you've purchased Power BI Premium or Fabric capacity, within the **Premium settings** tab of the Admin portal, you have access to your Power BI Report Server product key.
-The admin portal is only available to Global Admins, users assigned the Fabric administrator role and Capacity admins.
+If your organization has purchased Power BI Premium capacity, you can obtain the key for Power BI Report Server from the **Premium Settings** tab in the admin portal.
+The key is only accessible to users with Global admin, Fabric admin, or PowerBI premium capacity admin privileges.

 ![Premium settings](../report-server/media/install-report-server/pbirs-product-key.png "Power BI Report Server key within Premium settings")